ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

         "parms": { "cam":0, "camid":"cam1", "camtype":" ", "detectarea":[360,230,200,250],
         "mincarea":1500, "rdelay":0.1, "rtime":1, "viewcam":1 } }

       lane   - lane id
       type   - 's' for sensor manage lane 'c' for web cam manage lane
       prtyid - for this lane is a priority lane i.e. more time will be allocated if concession occurs and
                 this info is defined in table specified in 'videop' parm of system initialization table.
       maxt   - maximum time allocated to lane in seconds
-      kipc - processing frequency, for example less congested lane can processed once in two cycle
+      skipc  - processing frequency, for example less congested lane can processed once in two cycle
       debug  - 'y' or 'n' if 'y' - application will print debug info on console
       parms  -
          For Sensors
               sensor   - Analog pin of the Arduino, sensor is connected to ex.
 A0
               sensorid - not relevant
               comport  - Arduino board id this sensor is connected to which is defined in system
                          initialization table
               srtm     - Min value read from sensor to determine traffic is present in the lane
               rtime    - Time in milliseconds sensor should be read continuesly to determine if traffic is
                          presented in the lane
               rdelay   - Time in milliseconds to wait before beginning reading cycle from sensor again

               Desirable values for srtm, rtime and rdelay can be found out by running chksensor.py

          For Cams
               cam        - Number ex.
 0,1,2..
 Windows will assign a number to a cam
+              camid      - Not relevant
-              camid, camtype - Not relevant
+              camtype    - Not relevant
               detectarea - To determine traffic is presence, vehicle must be presence in this area of
                            the lane.
 This is the coordinates ( x, y,width,height ) of cam view area
                            application should detect vehicles
               mincarea   - To identify detected object as a vehicle and to drop other objects which may
                            presence in the video image frame, area detected of an object must be higher
                            than this value
+              viewcam - 1 to show video cam frames on the console
               rtime, rdelay - Same as specified in sensor but specified in seconds
-              viewcam - 1 to show video cam frames on the console

               Desirable values for cam no, detectarea, mincarea, rtime and rdelay can be found out by
               running chkcam.py.